 The IHA conducts collections management courses for small museums and has been funded by grants from the Institute of Museum and Library Services (IMLS).
 Courses or workshops have addressed registration of objects, policy development, cataloging, handling objects, environmental concerns, and applying numbers to artifacts.

 Collaborative projects with the University of Illinois Library and the Illinois State Library have allowed the IHA to assist museums and libraries with digitization projects.
-The IHA has received Technical Assistance Grants from the Illinois Humanities Council (IHC) to support workshops on exhibit planning and development and on fund raising.
+The IHA has received Technical Assistance Grants from the Illinois Humanities (IH) to support workshops on exhibit planning and development and on fund raising.
 The IHA works with the council to provide docent training for sites hosting the Museum on Main Street (MOMS) exhibits from the Smithsonian Institution’s Traveling Exhibition Services (SITES).